mightymax/foresters-verkiezingen/README.md

 After installation check and modify two files:
 1. /usr/local/include/config.php
 2. [DocRoot]/[WebRoot]/[subdir-of-your-webroot]/api/defines.php

 Modifications should be self-explanatory, but feel free to ask for help.

+Also make sure your web server has write access to the sqlite3 DB in /usr/local/include/foresters-verkiezingen/

 ## Updating to latest changes
     cd /usr/local/include/foresters-verkiezinge